Delaunay surfaces of prescribed mean curvature in $\mathrm{Nil}_3$ and $\widetilde{SL_2}(\mathbb{R})$: Introduction

 \section{Introduction}

-A fundamental problem in classic Differential Geometry is the study of surfaces in the Euclidean space $\r3$ whose principal curvatures and Gauss map satisfy a prescribed relation.
-In this general setting, two of the main theories are the one of surfaces with positive constant mean curvature (CMC surfaces in the following), and the one of \emph{Minkowski-type prescribed curvature problems}.
+The study of surfaces of positive constant mean curvature (CMC surfaces) in the Euclidean space $\r3$ is a widely studied topic in the past centuries, whose impact transcends other fields in mathematics such as Analysis of PDE's, Complex Analysis, Geometric Measure Theory and Topology.
+Among the classical results we highlight the \emph{Delaunay theorem}, that classifies the complete, rotational CMC surfaces as round spheres, cylinders, unduloids and nodoids.
+In the literature, these surfaces are known as \emph{Delaunay surfaces}.

-In the past decades, the theory of CMC surfaces has been extended to further ambient frameworks, being of remarkable importance the so-called $\Ekt$ spaces: the homogeneous, simply connected 3-dimensional manifolds whose isometry group have dimension greater than three and are not space forms.
+The theory of CMC surfaces has been extended to further ambient spaces, being of remarkable importance the $\Ekt$ spaces: the homogeneous, simply connected 3-dimensional manifolds whose isometry group have dimension greater than three and are not space forms.
 One of the major achievements was the resolution of the Hopf problem by Abresch-Rosenberg \cite{AbRo1,AbRo2}, proving that the only immersed CMC spheres are the rotational ones.
-This milestone attracted the attention of many researches, becoming an active field of research; see e.g. \cite{Dan, DHM, FeMi} and references therein for an outline of the development of this theory.
+This milestone attracted the attention of many researches, becoming an active and fruitful field of research; see e.g. \cite{Dan, DHM, FeMi} and references therein for an outline of the development of this theory.

-Regarding prescribed curvature problems, the existence and uniqueness of surfaces defined by a prescribed relation between its principal curvatures and its Gauss map goes back, at least, to the famous Minkowski and Christoffel problems for ovaloids \cite{Min,Chr}.
-When such prescribed relation is the average of the principal curvatures, i.e. we prescribe the mean curvature, the following class of immersed surfaces in $\r3$ arises as a very particular case:
+In the past decades, many celebrated results of the theory of CMC surfaces have been generalized to the $\Ekt$ spaces, among which we remark the classification of complete, rotational CMC surfaces.
+It was achieved in the product spaces $\mkr$ by \cite{HsHs,PeRi}; in the Heisenberg space $\nil$ by \cite{Tom}; in the universal cover of the special linear group $\sl$ by \cite{Gor,Tor}; and in the Berger spheres $\S^3_b$ by \cite{Tor}.
+If the constant mean curvature $H_0$ satisfies $4H_0^2+\kappa>0$, the rotational CMC surfaces behave as the Delaunay surfaces in $\r3$.
+The value $\sqrt{-\kappa}/2$ for $\kappa\leq 0$ is known as the \emph{critical value} of the mean curvature; there exists a rotational sphere with CMC equal to $H_0$ if and only if $H_0>\sqrt{-\kappa}/2$.

-\begin{defi} Let be $\H\in C^1(\S^2)$.
-An immersed, oriented hypersurface $\sig$ in $\R^3$ has \emph{prescribed mean curvature} $\H$ if its mean curvature function $H_\sig$ is given by
+Taking as main motivation the Delaunay classification of rotational CMC surfaces in the $\Ekt$ spaces, in this paper we extend this result to the following class of immersed surfaces: \begin{defi} Let be $\h\in C^1([-1,1])$.
+An immersed, oriented surface $\sig$ in $\Ekt$ has \emph{prescribed mean curvature} $\h$ if its mean curvature function $H_\sig$ is given by